gklyne/I-D/app/app.md

   the `alg-val` production, but a second implementation concurrently modifies the archive's content.
-  The first implementation may need to detect changes to the archive or verify the checksum at the end of its operations.
+  The first implementation may need to detect changes to the archive file stamp or re-calculate the checksum at the end of its operations.
 6. Two implementations might have different views of the content of the same archive if the format permits multiple entries with the same path.
 Care should be taken to follow the convention and specification of the particular archive format.
-7. Two implementations that access the same archive which contain file paths with Unicode characters, but they extract to two different file systems.
-Limitations and conventions for file names in the local file system (e.g. Unicode normalization, case insensitivity, total path length) may result in the implementations having inconsistent or inaccessible paths.
+7. Two implementations access the same archive, which contain file paths with Unicode characters, but extracted to two different file systems.
+Limitations and conventions for file names in the local file system (such as Unicode normalization, case insensitivity, total path length) may result in the implementations having inconsistent or inaccessible paths.